hlaueriksson/CommandQuery/CommandQuery.AspNet.WebApi.md

 The extension methods `AddCommands` and `AddQueries` will add all command/query handlers in the given assemblies to the IoC container.
 You can pass in a `params` array of `Assembly` arguments if your handlers are located in different projects.
 If you only have one project you can use `typeof(WebApiConfig).Assembly` as a single argument.

+To enable logging, inject a `ITraceWriter` to the constructor of the controllers.

+The `CommandQueryDependencyResolver` will manage the dependency injection when controllers are created.

+The `CommandQueryDirectRouteProvider` makes sure the routes from the base controllers are inherited.

+Consider to use only the `JsonMediaTypeFormatter`.

 ## Testing